Multiplicative lattices with absorbing factorization: OAFLs and their generalizations

 \begin{proposition} Let $L$ be a principally generated C-lattice and set $m={\rm J}(L)$.
 If the join of any two principal elements of $L$ has an OA-factorization, then $L$ satisfies one of the following conditions. \begin{enumerate} \item[(a)] $L$ is a ZPI-lattice. \item[(b)] $L$ is a quasi-local lattice, $m^2$ is comparable and $m$ is a nilpotent element. \item[(c)] $L$ is a quasi-local lattice domain, $m^2$ is comparable and $\bigwedge_{n\in\mathbb{N}} m^n=0$. \end{enumerate} \end{proposition}

-\begin{proof} Let the join of any two principal elements of $L$ has an OA-factorization.
+\begin{proof} Let the join of any two principal elements of $L$ have an OA-factorization.
 Assume that every OA-element of $L$ is prime.
 By \cite[Theorem 8]{Ja02}, it follows that $L$ is a ZPI-lattice.
 Now, assume that there is an OA-element which is not a prime.
-We conclude that $(L,m)$ is a quasi-local C-lattice with $m^2\neq m$ by Propositions~\ref{Proposition 2.7} and~\ref{Proposition 2.8}.
-Then there is a nonzero principal element $x\nleq m^2$.
+We conclude that $(L,m)$ is quasi-local with $m^2\neq m$ by Propositions~\ref{Proposition 2.6} and~\ref{Proposition 2.7}.
+There is a proper principal element $x\in L$ such that $x\nleq m^2$.
 Clearly, $x$ is not the product of more than one OA-element, and thus $x$ is an OA-element.
+It follows from Proposition~\ref{Proposition 4.11} that $\dim(L)\leq 1$.

 First let $\dim(L)=0$.
 We show that $m^2$ is comparable.
 Let $z\in L$ be proper such that $z\nleq m^2$.
 There is a principal element $a\in L$ with $a\leq z$ and $a\nleq m^2$.
 Note that $a$ is an OA-element which is not a prime element.
-We have that $m^2\leq a$ by Proposition~\ref{Proposition 2.8}, and thus $m^2\leq z$.
+We have that $m^2\leq a$ by Proposition~\ref{Proposition 2.7}, and thus $m^2\leq z$.
 Consequently, $m^2$ is comparable.
 Clearly, $0$ has an OA-factorization.
 This implies that $m^k\leq 0$ for some positive integer $k$, and hence $m^k=0$.

 Now let $\dim(L)=1$.
 We obtain that $(L,m)$ is a quasi-local lattice domain by Proposition~\ref{Proposition 4.11}.
 To verify that $\bigwedge_{n\in\mathbb{N}} m^n=0$, assume the contrary that $\bigwedge_{n\in\mathbb{N}} m^n\neq 0$.
 There is a nonzero principal element $x\in L$ with $x\leq\bigwedge_{n\in\mathbb{N}} m^n$.
 Since $x$ is a product of $k$ OA-elements of $L$, we conclude that $m^{2k}\leq x\leq m^{4k}\leq m^{2k}$.
 In particular, we get that $x=x^2$.
 Since $x$ is principal, we have that $1=x\vee (0:x)$.
 We infer that $x=1$, a contradiction.
 Therefore, $\bigwedge_{n\in\mathbb{N}} m^n=0$.
 Finally, we show that $m^2$ is comparable.
 Let $z\in L$ be proper such that $z\nleq m^2$.
 There is a principal element $a\in L$ with $a\leq z$ and $a\nleq m^2$.
 We get that $a$ is a nonzero OA-element.
 Therefore, $m^2\leq a$ (since $\dim(L)=1$), and thus $m^2\leq z$. \end{proof}